bitwiseworks/python-os2/Doc/library/ipc.rst

 .. _ipc:

 *****************************************
-Interprocess Communication and Networking
+Networking and Interprocess Communication
 *****************************************

-The modules described in this chapter provide mechanisms for different processes to communicate.
+The modules described in this chapter provide mechanisms for networking and inter-processes communication.

 Some modules only work for two processes that are on the same machine, e.g.
-:mod:`signal` and :mod:`subprocess`.
-Other modules support networking protocols that two or more processes can used to communicate across machines.
+:mod:`signal` and :mod:`mmap`.
+Other modules support networking protocols that two or more processes can use to communicate across machines.

 The list of modules described in this chapter is:

 .. toctree::

-   subprocess.rst
+   :maxdepth: 1

+   asyncio.rst
    socket.rst
    ssl.rst
-   signal.rst
-   popen2.rst
+   select.rst
+   selectors.rst
    asyncore.rst
    asynchat.rst
+   signal.rst
+   mmap.rst